Chiharu Sugai, Korin Knife Master

 Even after several years of being taught by one of the most famous blade makers.
 Mr. Sugai yearned to learn more, and asked Mr. Oda to introduce him to Japan’s number one knife sharpener, Mr. Shouzou Mizuyama.
 Although Mr. Mizuyama has taught other knife sharpeners specific techniques, he had never taught an apprentice extensively.
 Regardless, Mr. Sugai received permission to watch as much he pleased, and he did just that.

 For three years, Mr. Sugai traveled back and forth to Japan four times a year to observe Japan’s best at work in hopes to learn as much as he possibly can.
 In 1999, Mr. Mizuyama recognized Mr. Sugai’s determination and accepted Mr. Sugai as his only apprentice.
 Under Mr. Mizuyama, he learned the true art of knife sharpening.
-Mr. Sugai continues to return to Japan several times a year to learn under his 84-year old grand master, and used his extensive knowledge on knives to help grow Korin.
+Mr. Sugai returned to Japan several times a year to learn under his 84-year old grand master, and used his extensive knowledge on knives to help grow Korin.

 He began Korin's knife repair services, visited restaurants and culinary schools all over the U.S. to teach renowned chefs how to sharpen on whetstones, and checked the knives that Korin received from craftsmen to ensure their quality.
 To fill in for his absence, he began to train the next generation sharpener in 2009 when he took Vincent Kazuhito Lau in as his apprentice.